WHY VISIT WARSAW

-- Placki Ziemniaczane: thin pancake made with grated onion, carrot, parsnips or other vegetables.
+- Placki Ziemniaczane: thin pancake made with grated onion, carrot, parsnips, or other vegetables.
 Delicious served hot either sprinkled with sugar or dolloped with sour cream.

 - Kluski: dumplings about the size of golf balls sometimes served on their own with cottage cheese or poppy seeds.

-- Pierogi: dumplings stuffed with meat, mushrooms and cabbage or cheese.
+- Pierogi: dumplings stuffed with meat, mushrooms, and cabbage or cheese.

-- Łazanki: homemade pasta, fried cabbage and other vegetables served with pork.
+- Łazanki: homemade pasta, fried cabbage, and other vegetables served with pork.

 - Zurek: soup made with stock, bacon, onion, mushrooms and sour cream, and is given a distinctive, almost sour taste with the addition of kwas.

-- Kotlet Schabowy: pork breaded cutlet, coated with breadcrumbs made of pork tenderloin (with the bone or without), or with pork chop.
+- Kotlet Schabowy: pork breaded cutlet, coated with breadcrumbs made of pork tenderloin (with the bone or without), or with a pork chop.

 - Krupnik: thick barley potage containing a variety of vegetables and small chunks of meat.
 Better known than those two, though, is barszcz (or borscht – beetroot soup), which runs thin and clear and is often served in cups with small hot pasties stuffed with meat or cabbage.

-- Gołąbki: cabbage leaves stuffed with beef, onion and rice and baked in tomato sauce.
+- Gołąbki: cabbage leaves stuffed with beef, onion, and rice and baked in tomato sauce.